-Drift waste rock that cannot be utilised on-site for construction and development activities will be placed underground via the approved backfill injection system and/or transported offsite within approved coal reject trucking limits (e.g. to Glenlee Washery for disposal).
+Drift waste rock that cannot be utilised on-site for construction and development activities will be placed underground via the approved paste plant and paste injection system and/or transported offsite within approved coal reject trucking limits (e.g. to Glenlee Washery for disposal).

-Paper and Cardboard
+Paper

-Paper and cardboard recycling bins are located across the administration areas of the site.
+Individual waste paper recycling bins are located at each desk within administration buildings and are emptied weekly into a recycling skip located in the Waste Storage Area.
 The recyclable material is collected weekly by a licensed contractor and transported to a licensed recycling facility for sorting.

-In addition, confidential documents (paper) are placed in paper security bins and are collected by a licensed contractor on a weekly as needed basis for recycling at a licensed facility.
+In addition, confidential documents (paper) are placed in paper security bins in the Waste Storage Area and are collected by a licensed contractor on a weekly basis for recycling at a licensed facility.